 Rays beat Astros 5-2, move within 1 victory of World Series

+Kiermaier, a three-time Gold Glove winner in center field, saved multiple runs for the Rays with two outstanding catches before leaving with a hand injury.
+Hunter Renfroe, acquired from the San Diego Padres last December, made a pair of terrific grabs in right.

+“We’ve played just tremendous defense all season long,” Tampa Bay manager Kevin Cash said.
+“It’s a credit to the guys how hard they work at it.”

-Tampa Bay took a 3-0 lead in the best-of-seven AL Championship Series at Petco Park.
-Towering righty Tyler Glasnow, who grew up just north of Los Angeles, will try to deliver the Rays their first pennant in 12 seasons on Wednesday night when he opposes Zack Greinke.
+Towering righty Tyler Glasnow, who grew up just north of Los Angeles, will try to complete the series sweep and deliver the Rays their first pennant in 12 years Wednesday night when he opposes Zack Greinke in Game 4.

+Kiermaier, the longest-tenured Tampa Bay player, said it was “an amazing feeling” to be so close to going to the Fall Classic.

+“I knew that this group would be capable of getting to this point.
+I had no doubt in my mind,” the 30-year-old Kiermaier said, praising everyone from the front office to the coaches to the players.
+“This is what it’s all about.
+I’m so proud to be a part of this and have so much fun with these guys.”

-Tampa Bay reached the World Series in 2008 before losing to the Philadelphia Phillies.
+Tampa Bay reached the World Series in 2008 but lost to the Philadelphia Phillies.

+“There’s a very confident mindset with this group," Cash said.
+"We’ll stay consistent and do everything we can behind Glasnow to make plays.”

-The innovative Rays, managed by former big league catcher Kevin Cash, had one of baseball's lowest payrolls during the pandemic-shortened season and still finished with the AL's best record at 40-20.
-They often have a different player come up big every night, whether it's a batter or reliever — or sometimes both.
+The innovative Rays had one of baseball's lowest payrolls during the pandemic-shortened season and still finished with the AL's best record at 40-20.
+It seems a different player comes up big every night, whether it's an unsung hitter or reliever — sometimes both.
 They've also played spectacular defense.

 The Astros got into the postseason with a 29-31 record before going 5-1 to reach the ALCS.
-But they've looked nothing like the team that won the AL pennant two of the last three seasons and they remain villains in many peoples' eyes for their sign-stealing scandal three years ago en route to a World Series title.
+But they've looked nothing like the team that won the AL pennant two of the last three years and they remain villains to many for illegal sign stealing en route to the 2017 World Series title.

-After Diego Castillo pitched the ninth for his second save, stranding two baserunners, he clapped his hands and the Rays celebrated with their usual handshake line.

 Losing pitcher José Urquidy held Tampa Bay to two singles through five scoreless innings before Randy Arozarena singled leading off the sixth.
-Brandon Lowe hit a grounder to Altuve, who went for a routine forceout but short-hopped the throw and it skipped past shortstop Carlos Correa and into left field.
+Brandon Lowe hit a grounder to Altuve, who tried for a routine forceout but short-hopped the throw and it skipped past shortstop Carlos Correa into left field.

 Enoli Paredes replaced Urquidy, and Yandy Diaz singled to load the bases.
 Wendle lined a single off third baseman Alex Bregman's glove to give Tampa Bay a 2-1 lead.

 Manuel Margot, whose three-run homer in Game 2 followed the first of Altuve’s two errors, laid down Tampa Bay’s first sacrifice bunt of the season.
-Paredes hit Kevin Kiermaier with a pitch to load the bases and then hit Willy Adames with a pitch to bring in another run.
+Paredes hit Kiermaier on the hand to load the bases and then grazed Willy Adames on the pinkie with a pitch to bring in another run.

-Pinch-hitter Hunter Renfroe, who like Margot began his career with the San Diego Padres, flared a double into right to bring in two more runs.
-Renfroe and Margot were traded to the Rays in separate deals last offseason.
-The Padres reached the playoffs for the first time in 14 years but were swept in the NL Division Series by the rival Los Angeles Dodgers.
+Renfroe, who like Margot began his career with the Padres, flared a pinch-hit double into right to bring in two more runs.

+“That big hit has been eluding us the whole series,” Baker said.
+“It seems like they get whatever they want.”

+Renfroe came up big with his bat and glove two nights after striking out four times.
+He and Margot, who also made a sensational catch in Game 2, were traded to the Rays in separate deals last offseason.

 Left-hander Ryan Yarbrough pitched into the sixth for the win, holding the Astros to two runs and three hits while striking out five and walking two.